 (1) The first obvious step that you’ll need to do is to open MS Access

 (2) Choose the option of a Blank database:

-(3) Type your desired File Name for your new database (for demonstration purposes, I chose to type the name of ‘Test’).
-Then, press on Create:
+(3) Type your desired File Name for your new database (for demonstration purposes, I typed the name of ‘Test’).
+Then, click on Create:

 Under your new database (i.e., ‘Test’) you’ll be able to create and store your newly created tables.

 You’ll notice that by default, a new table was created.
 The default table (which will be assigned a default name of ‘Table1’) currently doesn’t contain any columns (also known as fields) or rows (also known as records):

 (4) Now you’ll need to add two columns/fields into your table:

 - The Product column that will contain short text to describe the products’ names; and

 - The Price column that will contain prices with a $ currency symbol